dejan2609/tutorial-swarm-storm/README.md

 ## Closing Remarks

-We created the tutorial for Docker version 1.10.3 and Swarm version 1.1.3.
+We created the tutorial for Docker version 1.10.3 and Swarm version 1.1.3 and tested it both on OpenStack and AWS.
 The tutorial itself as well as our Storm and ZooKeeper Docker images are available under the very permissive *Chicken Dance License v0.2*:

 - **tutorial** at [GitHub](https://github.com/Baqend/tutorial-swarm-storm)
 - **baqend/storm Docker image** at [Docker Hub](https://hub.docker.com/r/baqend/storm/) and [GitHub](https://github.com/Baqend/docker-storm)